pstell2002/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

 \*\***Describe your setting, players, activity and goals here.**\*\*

+_Setting:_ Kitchen, during when someone is getting food or cooking

+_Players:_ Household resident(s), this can range from one individual or multiple individuals of various age ranges

+_Activity:_ Scanning the barcode of food in pantry / fridge to see if food is good to eat or to throw out

+_Goals:_ Determine whether the food porduct has reached its expiration date

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.